-Our principal sources of liquidity as of July 4, 2009 consisted of \$312.7 million in cash, cash equivalents and short-term investments.
-Our short-term investments consist primarily of municipal bonds, U.S government agency notes, UBS auction-rate securities and corporate bonds.
+Our principal sources of liquidity as of October 3, 2009 consisted of \$378.0 million in cash, cash equivalents and short-term investments.
+Our short-term investments consist primarily of U.S. government agency bonds and discount notes, corporate bonds, municipal bonds, U.S. treasury bills, U.S. government bonds, commercial paper, international government bonds and auction-rate securities purchased through UBS ("UBS auction-rate securities").

 Our long-term investments consist of non-UBS auction-rate securities.
 Early in fiscal 2008, auctions for many of our auction-rate securities failed because sell orders exceeded buy orders.
-As of July 4, 2009, we held \$52.9 million par value auction-rate securities, all of which experienced failed auctions.
+As of October 3, 2009, we held \$51.6 million par value auction-rate securities, all of which experienced failed auctions.
 The securities had previously been valued using quoted prices in active markets.
 When the auctions began to fail, quoted prices for the securities were no longer observable.
 As such, we changed our fair value measurement methodology for all auction-rate securities from quoted prices in active markets to a cash flow model.
 The assumptions used in preparing the discounted cash flow model include estimates for interest rates, amount of cash flows, expected holding periods of the securities and a discount to reflect our inability to liquidate the securities.

-The underlying assets of our auction-rate securities consisted of student loans and municipal bonds, of which \$48.5 million were guaranteed by the U.S. government and the remaining \$4.4 million were privately insured.
-As of July 4, 2009, \$43.5 million of the auction-rate securities had credit ratings of AAA, \$2.4 million had credit ratings of AA and \$7.0 million had a credit rating of BBB.
-These securities had contractual maturity dates ranging from 2025 to 2046 and were yielding 0.32% to 2.95% per year at July 4, 2009.
+The underlying assets of our auction-rate securities consisted of student loans and municipal bonds, of which \$47.6 million were guaranteed by the U.S. government and the remaining \$4.0 million were privately insured.
+As of October 3, 2009, \$40.6 million of the auction-rate securities had credit ratings of AAA, \$4.0 million had credit ratings of AA and \$7.0 million had a credit rating of BBB.
+These securities had contractual maturity dates ranging from 2025 to 2046 and were yielding 0.51% to 2.85% per year at October 3, 2009.
 We are receiving the underlying cash flows on all of our auction-rate securities.
-The principal associated with failed auctions are not expected to be accessible until a successful auction occurs, the issuer redeems the security, a buyer is found outside of the auction process or the underlying securities mature.
+The principal amounts associated with failed auctions are not expected to be accessible until a successful auction occurs, the issuer redeems the security, a buyer is found outside of the auction process or the underlying securities mature.
 We are unable to predict if these funds will become available before their maturity dates.

 In November 2008, we entered into an agreement with UBS AG, which provides us certain rights to sell to UBS the auction-rate securities which were purchased through them.
-As of July 4, 2009, we held \$25.4 million par value auction-rate securities purchased from UBS.
+As of October 3, 2009, we held \$24.2 million par value auction-rate securities purchased from UBS.
 We have the option to sell these securities to UBS at par value from June 30, 2010 through July 2, 2012.
 UBS, at its discretion, may purchase or sell these securities on our behalf at any time provided we receive par value for the securities sold.
 The issuers of the auction-rate securities continue to have the right to redeem the securities at their discretion.
 The agreement allows for the continuation of the accrual and payment of interest due on the securities.
 The agreement also provides us with access to loans of up to 75% of the market value of the unredeemed securities until June 30, 2010.
 These loans would carry interest rates which would be consistent with the interest income on the related auction-rate securities.
-As of July 4, 2009, we had no loans outstanding under this agreement.
+As of October 3, 2009, we had no loans outstanding under this agreement.